 - Access to 50,000+ free plugins that add features to your site.

-- You will need to spend a bit of time familiarising yourself with the system, so that you can manage your website — but it’s not too tricky to learn, and there are plenty of help articles available to guide you.
+- You will need to spend a bit of time familiarising yourself with the system so that you can manage your website — but it’s not too tricky to learn, and there are plenty of helpful articles available to guide you.